 - Students must complete the General Education (GenEd) requirements.

 - See the General Education section of the Undergraduate Bulletin for the GenEd curriculum.

-- Students who complete CST majors typically receive a waiver for 2 Science & Technology (GS) and 1 Quantitative Literacy (GQ) GenEd courses.
+- Students who complete CST majors receive a waiver for 2 Science & Technology (GS) and 1 Quantitative Literacy (GQ) GenEd courses.

 - Students must satisfy general Temple University residency requirements.